therealXPGenie/ACNET/README.md

 # ACNET
-Audio communication network.
+Audio Communication Network
 Turn your sound card into a network adapter.
-An acoustic internet build for off-grid telecomunication.
-Acnet is an inner-browser that uses 4-FSK/2FSK and SSTV (PD290) over an audio channel.
-The first of it's kind and cheap Https-over-sound.
-Envisioned to help during internet black-outs.
-Works like a tactical communication network.
+An acoustic internet built for off-grid telecommunication.

+Acnet is an in-browser system that uses 4-FSK/2-FSK and SSTV (PD290) over an audio channel.
+The first of its kind—an inexpensive HTTPS-over-sound solution.
+Envisioned to help during internet blackouts, it works like a tactical communication network.